 How early should I arrive for a performance?

-We suggest you arrive 30 minute before curtain.
+We suggest you arrive 30 minutes before curtain.
 This allows you plenty of time to visit coat check, pick up booster seats or bottled water, visit the Ballet West boutique and get settled in your seat before the last-minute rush.
-Better yet, arrive one hour before a performance and enjoy Ballet Talk.
 Curtain time for regular evening performances is 7:30 p.m. and 2:00 p.m. for matinees.
 Performances of The Nutcracker start at 7:00 p.m. for evening performances and 2:00 p.m. for matinees, except for Sundays, when we have performances at 12:00pm and 5:00pm (our Christmas Eve performance starts at noon).
 Allow plenty of time for travel and parking.

 How do I get the best seats available?

 Generally speaking, the best seats are the first ones to sell.
 Your best bet is to become a season subscriber.
 Season subscriptions are available beginning the spring before the season.
 The sooner you order, the better your chances.
 For single ticket buyers, the same rule applies…buy early for best pricing and availability.

 I buy tickets, why should I also make a contribution?